opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 It can also include clear instructions for downloading, using, sharing and citing the data [[11](https://doi.org/10.5281/zenodo.6505587)].
 An example of what to include in a good Availability Statement is available in [[10](https://think.f1000research.com/wp-content/uploads/2021/02/F1000Research-Open-Data-How-to-Write-a-Data-Availability-Statement.pdf)] & [[11](https://doi.org/10.5281/zenodo.6505587)].

-In other words, Data Availability/Access Statements, outline the restrictions setup on specific datasets as well as what the users need to provide or abide by in order to gain access to the data.
-At times you may need to submit a Data Access Request specifying what you intend to do with this data and how you intend to fulfill the requirements as set by the data owner.
+In other words, Data Availability/Access Statements outline the restrictions on specific datasets, as well as what the users need to provide or abide by in order to gain access to the data.
+At times you may need to submit a Data Access Request specifying what you intend to do with this data and how you intend to fulfil the requirements as set by the data owner.